ne1nene1/memo/README.md

 - Date header will be inserted where it would make sense chronologically .

 ## Installation
-Clone repository and make the script executable...
+Clone repository and make the script executable.
 ```shell
 $ chmod +x ./memo
 ```
-...or move to your path...
+Move script to your path...
 ```shell
 $ mv memo /path/to/your/bin
 ```